 Also known as alcoholic steatohepatitis, this type of fatty liver only affects heavy drinkers.
 After all, the liver is in charge of breaking down alcohol.
 But since the process produces dangerous toxins, it can cause significant damage over time.
 For heavy drinkers who are women and/or obese, the risk is even higher.2 3

 2. Non-Alcoholic Fatty Liver Disease (NAFLD)

 NAFLD is more common in people who have type 2 diabetes, obesity, metabolic syndrome, high blood pressure, and high cholesterol.
 Losing weight really fast may also be a risk factor.
-In some cases, toxin exposure and medication might be the
+In some cases, toxin exposure and medication might be the reason.4

 What Are The Symptoms?